mstksg/inCode/copy/entries/machines-3.md

 !!!machines/Auto3.hs "autoM ::" "arrM ::" machines
 ~~~

-We will need to of course re-write our trusty `testAuto` functions from the
+We will need to of course re-write our trusty [`testAuto`][testauto] functions from the
 first entry, which is again a direct translation of the original ones:

+!!![testauto]:machines/Auto.hs "testAuto ::" "testAuto_ ::" machines

 ~~~haskell
 !!!machines/Auto3.hs "testAutoM ::" "testAutoM_ ::" machines